Last updated May 31, 2017.

+If you’re running into trouble making your mortgage payments, you may be wondering: How long does it take for a bank to foreclose on your home?
 Most lenders will not begin foreclosure proceedings until a borrower is 3-6 months behind on their payments.
 Although missing a single payment is technically a default under the terms of most loan documents, lenders have neither the time nor the desire to foreclose on borrowers who have missed one payment.
 In most cases, lenders start with letters and phone calls and don’t actually begin the foreclosure process until the borrower is fairly deep in arrears.

-Two Types of Foreclosure
+The Foreclosure Process: Two Types of Jurisdictions

 The speed with which a bank can foreclose on a borrower varies based on state law.
 However, there are basically two different types of jurisdictions for foreclosure purposes: power of sale jurisdictions and judicial foreclosure jurisdictions.

 In over half the states, the prevailing method of foreclosure is non-judicial power of sale foreclosure.
 What does this mean?
 If you have executed a deed of trust with your mortgage lender, your deed is held by a trustee pending full payment of your note.
-In the event you fail to make your mortgage payments the trustee has authority to sell your home at auction.
+In the event you fail to make your mortgage payments, the trustee has authority to sell your home at auction.

 It is important to point out that, while a power of sale mortgage can theoretically be foreclosed on quickly, the incredible back log of foreclosures in many states can delay the process significantly.
 Lenders simply don’t have the resources to foreclose on all the delinquent borrowers.
-In some cases, sloppy record keeping casts real doubt on the lender’s actual legal right to foreclose, in others, lenders don’t want property and are refusing to take it back.
+In some cases, sloppy record-keeping casts real doubt on the lender’s actual legal right to foreclose; in others, lenders don’t want property and are refusing to take it back.

-By contrast, Judicial foreclosure is available in every state and is the required method of foreclosure in many states.
+By contrast, judicial foreclosure is available in every state and is the required method of foreclosure in many states.
 Judicial foreclosure jurisdictions require a court to oversee the foreclosure process.
 A foreclosing lender files a complaint just like in a normal civil lawsuit.
 If the borrower decides to put up a fight and litigate the matter, judicial foreclosure proceedings can take a year or more to be completed.

 While either method of foreclosure can be successfully challenged or delayed by a foreclosure defense attorney, the court oversight of judicial foreclosure allows more procedural leverage to slow down aggressive lenders.
 It is important for consumers to understand that they have rights in the fight against foreclosure.
 Power of sale jurisdictions allow for your property to be sold outside of court supervision but you’re still required to receive adequate notice of the sale and sale price.
 Most power of sale jurisdictions offer borrowers the opportunity to seek an injunction preventing a foreclosure sale if irregularities are found or the lender’s right to foreclose is in question.

-Bankruptcy, although a last resort, will stop a foreclosure dead in its tracks due the automatic stay that freezes all creditor collection actions the minute a case is filed.
+Bankruptcy, although a last resort, will stop foreclosure dead in its tracks due to the automatic stay that freezes all creditor collection actions the minute a case is filed.
 Filing bankruptcy the night before a home is scheduled to be sold at auction can temporarily stop the process.
 Chapter 13 bankruptcy may allow you to stay in your home while getting caught up on mortgage arrearages that have spiraled out of control.